There is No Bad Time to Go Fishing

-The lakes throughout the region regularly top everyone’s list.
-In fact, the region hooked three spots on the coveted Bassmaster Magazine Top 100 list.
-Discover world class fishing on Webber Pond (#17), China Lake (#20), and Great Pond (#21).
+The Upper Kennebec Valley (Somerset County) boasts an abundance of wild and native coldwater fish like Brook Trout and Togue.
+The lakes in Kennebec County are known for Bass.
+In fact, the region hooked three spots on the coveted Bassmaster Magazine Top 100 list: Webber Pond (#17), China Lake (#20), and Great Pond (#21).

 Maine’s Department of Inland Fisheries and Wildlife offers a Fish Stocking Report.
 This report provides current information on what waters have been, or are being stocked, and with what species.